 What You Need To Know About Spreading Out Pack Goat Ages

 First, you need to decide how many goats you will need or want.
-Plan on your packers easily carrying 40lbs each if you are buying good goats.
-So let’s use me as our example.
-I need 6 pack goats to pack out an elk and my camp comfortably.
-So if I want 6 strong packers, always ready for the trail for years to come, that will mean I will need 6 from 4-9 years old, and 3 to 4 coming up below that.
+Plan on your packers easily carrying 40 lbs each if you are buying good goats.
+For example, I need 6 pack goats to pack out an elk and my camp comfortably.
+For me, I want 6 strong packers always ready for the trail for years to come.
+That will mean I will need 6 from 4-9 years old, and 3 to 4 coming up below that.

 I also believe you need to plan to have one or two not work out or get injured.
-So maybe, every other cycle, you buy one extra and plan to sell one off if no one needs replacement.
+So maybe every other cycle you buy one extra and plan to sell one off if no one needs replacement.
 That brings up another point…please do not sell your “culls” as top packers.
 If they are unusable, sell them as a weed eater or meat.
 If they can be used as a pack goat, but have baggage, then be transparent about the baggage and sell them priced accordingly.

 The other question you need to ask yourself is what to do with your aging goats that have served you well but have lost the ability to pack sufficiently.
 Out of respect for this animal who has served me well and has been a friend to my family, in my mind, there is only one choice.
 To put him down kindly and consume him.
 I gained this view from my dear friend Cannon, who spent 5 years living in the wild with his string of pack goats.
 To not value the life and death of the animal in this way is close-minded to the natural order of things in my opinion.

 However, I also understand how hard of a decision that will be for many of you…me too for that matter.
 There are many hungry families in this country that could feed their children 70 lbs of goat burger.
 A goats role is to serve lovingly…let him do that to the end… Be strong, and take him down with love.
 If you can’t do it…believe me, I understand and am not judging you.
 I just felt this was a worthy time to mention this as we will all face this decision someday.